 Each resident must complete an academic assignment which usually occurs during the final 24 months of training, but it may, at the program director’s discretion, occur earlier.
 Academic projects may include grand rounds presentations, preparation and publication of review articles, book chapters, manuals for teaching or clinical practice, or similar academic activities.
 Alternatively, a resident may elect to participate in one or more clinical or laboratory investigations.
 The ACGME Anesthesiology Review Committee expects that the outcomes of resident investigations will be suitable for presentation at local, regional, or national scientific meetings and that many will result in peer-reviewed abstracts or manuscripts.
 A faculty supervisor must mentor each project and investigation.
 Dr. Pang will work with each resident to organize the faculty mentor for each resident, whether it is an academic assignment or a more prolonged research assignment.

 The Department has expanded the research horizon at Columbia from basic science to clinical science to population science research, so that there is enormous breadth and depth of research opportunities available.
 We rank consistently in the top echelons of Departments in NIH funding, and have many NIH funded physician scientist who are available to mentor our trainees.
-We have had an NIH T32 training program for more than 20 years that funds three research fellows on an annual basis.
+We have had an NIH T32 training program for more than 20 years that funds four research fellows on an annual basis.
 The type of project that a resident undertakes will of course depend on past experience, time and future plans for the resident.
-The ABA/ACGME allows six months of research in the CA3 year, and we encourage this, but believe that if possible it is more valuable to undertake a further 12 months of fellowship research training to complete at least18 months of training.
+The ABA/ACGME allows six months of research in the CA3 year, and we encourage this, but believe that if possible it is more valuable to undertake a further 12 months of fellowship research training to complete at least 18 months of training.
 We encourage resident research, and fund residents to attend a national meeting if their abstract is accepted for presentation.
-Our residents have been very successful and have garnered many awards in international resident research competitions at annual meetings of the American Society of Anesthesiologists, Association of University Anesthesiologists, International Anesthesia Research Society and the New York State Society Post-Graduate Assembly
+Our residents have been very successful and have garnered many awards in international resident research competitions at annual meetings of the American Society of Anesthesiologists, Association of University Anesthesiologists, International Anesthesia Research Society and the New York State Society Post-Graduate Assembly.

 A description of faculty and research interests can be found by clicking on the tab at the top of the page.